wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 !!! info "Domain information in downloaded Swagger file"
     If a discovered API structure contains several domains, endpoints from all domains will be included in the downloaded Swagger file.
 Currently, the domain information is not included in the file.

+Using the downloaded data, you can discover:
+    * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints).
+    * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use).

 ## API Discovery debugging